vuepress/ecosystem/docs/plugins/markdown/revealjs/README.md

 ## Slide Layout

-By default, the plugin registers a global component `SlidePage` to render slides.
+By default, the plugin registers a layout named `SlidePage` for you to render "a slides page".

 In pages using this layout, you should only include a single slide syntax and no other contents to avoid rendering problems.